Table of Contents

 Based on the applicant’s employment history, a potential employer can contact former employers and discuss the nanny’s capabilities and work habits.

 What Do You Need to Know Before Hiring a Nanny?

 Determine the expectations you have from your nanny

 The first step in hiring a nanny is to set your expectations clearly and create a job description for your nanny.

 Since there is no pre-established job description for nannies, it all depends on what you need your nanny to do.

 Many people tend to add housekeeping to the duties of a nanny.

 While some nannies may provide such services, they usually limit their tasks to caring for your children.

-This is why it’s important to make a comprehensive list of your nanny’s duties.
+This is why making a comprehensive list of your nanny’s duties is important.

 You also need to decide if you need a live-in or live-out nanny and determine their work schedule.